phonon/gax9000/README.md

 Manage User Certificates > Trusted Root Certification Authorities > Certificates
 ```
 Add the generated `cert.pem` to the trusted certification authorities.

+## SMU vs. Slot ID
+The program `probe` settings are intended to use "SMU" inputs, similar
+to how one would manually run programs on the B1500 tool.
+However,
+over GPIB, we are actually sending `slot` numbers, NOT SMU numbers.
+The B1500 slots are not necessarily configured to match SMU number.
+e.g. Slot 2 could house SMU 3.
+In that case, the "probe" for SMU 3 should
+actually be 2 not 3.

+Optional config settings "smu_slots" maps SMU number to actual slot number,
+which will need to be changed before sending data through GPIB.